 In addition to the most frequent fields (brand, color or categories) there are other fields such as:

-gtin.light.explode and mpn.light.explode: this field allows the search engine to use parts of the reference number of a product to perform searches.
-Depending on the source of your feed data, you will have to use one or the other
+• gtin.light.explode and mpn.light.explode: this field allows the search engine to use parts of the reference number of a product to perform searches.

 An important factor that influences the terms displayed is that the larger the content of a field in the index, the more irrelevant the terms within it become.
 That is, if the keyword, for example, is in the description, it will be less relevant than if it is in a shorter field.
 Let's say, Apple within a description field will be much less relevant than within the Brand or Title field.